furkanahmetk/Casper-Bot-Optimized-API/README.md

 Click on try it out button.
 ![Swagger Try](docs/assets/swaggerui2.png)

-Enter the public key that you want to querry and click execute button.
+Enter the public key that you want to query and click execute button.
 ![Swagger Execute](docs/assets/swaggerui3.png)

 And finally following result will be displayed.
 ![Swagger Result](docs/assets/swaggerui3.png)

-**Do not forget to add your pubKey value at the end of query string**